 Once when I was a youngster in my first job, I walked into a meeting wearing my best business suit and carrying my fancy briefcase, and an acquaintance told me I looked nice except that I needed lipstick.
 “You look half dead,” was how she put it.
 Since that day, I have never been without lipstick.

 The thing is, I am always buying lipstick and always, reliably, buying the same damn color.
 It’s a sort of brown/raisin/plum color.
-No matter how hard I try to choose another color, any time I buy a lipstick it winds up to be that same shade.
+No matter how hard I try to choose another color, any time I buy lipstick it winds up being that same shade.
 I have 4,235 tubes of brown/raisin/plum lipstick.

 I’ve spent approximately $2000 on lipstick.
 Brown/raisin/plum lipstick.